beaurancourt/blog/markdown/rewriting-isfjall.md

 timelines, but it is important for GMs.
 Let's say that it was cursed 437 years ago (March 8th, 528 FN).

-The curse (as written), doesn't spawn skeletons or rejuvinate skeletons.
+The curse (as written), doesn't spawn skeletons or rejuvenate skeletons.
 The entry for skeleton on HoJ:91 even specifically has Unhealing (total).
 The wandering skeletons that players are supposed to encounter as a wilderness encounter (HoJ:25) are the risen questors from the barrows.